 National, regional and global approaches are needed to achieve universal access to HIV/STI prevention, treatment, care and support for all key populations.
 Global policy changes for sex workers, people using drugs and lesbian, gay, bisexual and transgender (LGBT) people need to be fuelled from the community level and civil society organisations can scale up their advocacy and services when policy barriers are addressed and removed.

-Our programme consists of 21 key population projects in 16 countries as well as 4 global advocacy projects.
+We work in 15 countries as well as on global advocacy work.
 The lessons learned from our in-country projects feed into a body of evidence for our global level advocacy.
 At the same time, global best practice will be shared to support our national projects.

 Meaningful involvement of key populations and people living with HIV